 Learning Objective: Participants are introduced to the six Vital Connections through vibrant stories and examples.
 The workshop is packed with new learning and skill building.
 No matter the background or experience of your staff, everyone will leave with new knowledge, techniques and a renewed excitement for their work.

-Intended Audience: Direct service staff and their supporting managers
+Intended Audience: Direct program service staff and their supporting supervisors

 - Racial Equity through Restorative Mindsets